 The common folk would, of course, not have been able to decorate their clothes with gold, silver, fur, or even silk, but there is no reason why they would not have used colors on some of their outfits.

-The clothes were very different from male to female, women wore an underskirt made from flax or linen, and a long dress or skirt made from wool.
+The clothes were very different from male to female, women wore an underskirt made from linen, and a long dress or skirt made from wool.
 If it were cold outdoors, they would have used a scarf and a cloak that could be closed on the chest.

-The men wore a long shirt, and short or long pants made from flax or linen.
+The men wore a long shirt, and short or long pants made from linen.
 When outdoors they wore a jacket or a cloak, but instead of closing the cloak with a pin at the chest, the men closed it at the shoulder.
 The men also used a cap, especially during the winter.
 You can read more about their clothes in the article, clothes in the Viking Age.